PREVIOUS: Positive Reactions – Thinking (#3)

 First: Let’s THINK, take a minute to breath, grab hold of our kid – if he or she is getting overwhelmed.
 Being healthy does not mean we won’t periodically react in old ways, which will depend on how deep certain wounds are – like the depth of our childhood abandonment pain.

-It does mean we can develop better alternative responses to difficult situations that become stronger than the pull of our damage
+It does mean we can develop better alternative responses to difficult situations that get stronger than the pull of our damage

 Second: Check in to see what emotions are being stirred.
-Our actions will be based on how well we understand ourself at that moment
+Our actions will be based on how well we understand ourself in that moment

 Third: Check mental files for a ‘pre-recorded’ words or phrase we’ve practiced for stress occasions.
 We can draw from the list of “Effective Responses” – they really work

 • Talking or being silent are both a kind of action – active or passive.
 What matters is which Ego State they’re coming from

 EXP: Gina was sitting in a 12-Step meeting, listening to the thin, angry blond woman in all black leather go on & on for 5 minutes about how she HATED EVERYBODY!
 Gina’s immediate thought (from her WIC) was to go over & sooth the woman, be a friend, commiserate….

 but this time Gina’s inner Good Parent took over & said to the kid: “NO WAY!
 Didn’t you just hear her??
 She said everybody – that includes you.
 You’re not exempt just because you care, & you’re not going to change her to make yourself feel safe from her anger!”